steelsojka/pears.nvim/README.md

 ### Treesitter language support

 Detects language based off of the treesitter language at the cursor.
 This will fallback to `ft` if there is no treesitter parser.

+* For rules that use treesitter (child_of_node), `nvim-treesitter` is required, but for basic injected language support it is not required.

 Install
 -------